OvironGroup/Oviron-app/README.md

 # Oviron frontend application

-OVIRON, the platform that foster content ownership, creativity, and collaboration between creators and masses.
+OVIRON is the community-driven platform that fosters creativity, ownership, and collaboration between Digital & VR content creators and enthusiasts.

 ### Prerequisites